dyx19971112/starter-hugo-academic/content/home/experience.md

     description: >-2
         Responsiblities include:

+        * Constructed an collaboration index
-        * Constructed a collaboration index, and calculated the collaboration competence of scholars in the required list.
+        * Calculated the collaboration competence of scholars in the required list
-        * Used web crawler and SQL to capture and processing data.
-The amount of data is about 150,000.
+        * Used web crawler and SQL to capture and processing data

 widget_id: experience
 headless: true